Billy White (basketball): Professional career

-White went undrafted in the 2011 NBA Draft, but signed with the Iowa Energy of the NBA D-League on December 8, 2011.
+White went undrafted in the 2011 NBA draft, but signed with the Iowa Energy of the NBA D-League on December 8, 2011.
 On December 15, he was signed by the Miami Heat, though he never played with them.
 He played professionally in Greece and Mexico.
 For the 2014–15 season, White played for Elitzur Ramla B.C. of the Israeli league, posting averages of 21.3 points, 8.6 rebounds, and 2.1 assists per game.

 In November 2015, White was signed by the Halifax Hurricanes of the National Basketball League of Canada.
 On June 14, 2016, the Hurricanes won the 2016 NBL Canada Finals over the London Lightning, 4–3.
 In 52 NBL Canada games, White averaged 11.5 points, 4.8 rebounds and 1.1 assists per game.
 He signed with the Cypriot team Apollon Limassol BC in September 2016.

 White re-joined the Halifax Hurricanes, and in 2018 was named to the First Team All-NBLC.
 On August 14, 2018, White's signing rights were traded to the Moncton Magic of the NBL Canada in exchange for those of Terry Thomas.
 Two days later, he was officially signed by the Magic.
-In the 2018-19 season, White averaged 17.3 points, 6.7 rebounds, and 3.5 assists per game.
+In the 2018–19 season, White averaged 17.3 points, 6.7 rebounds, and 3.5 assists per game.
 He was named to the All-NBLC Second Team.
 White was named league MVP in 2020, after averaging 18.9 points, 6.7 rebounds, and 2.7 assists per game.

-In 2021, he played for the San Diego Guardians, a member of The Basketball League (TBL).
 He then joined Hebraica Macabi in Uruguay for the 2021–22 season.

 The Basketball Tournament

 Billy White played for Team CitiTeam Blazers in the 2018 edition of The Basketball Tournament.
 In two games, he averaged 2.0 points per game and 4.5 rebounds per game on 67 percent shooting.
 CitiTeam Blazers made it to the Second Round before falling to Team Challenge ALS.

+In 2021, he played for the San Diego Guardians, a member of The Basketball League (TBL).